ncatlab/nlab-content/pages/1/0/7/4/24701/content.md

 ## Open problems

 There are plenty of questions which are currently unresolved in propositional type theory.
-Van der Berg and Besten listed the following problems:
+[Van den Berg and den Besten](#BB21) listed the following problems:

 * Does [[univalence]] imply [[function extensionality]] for types in the universe in [[propositional type theory]]?